 HSBC commissioned this article.
 The views and opinions expressed are those of the author and do not necessarily reflect the views and opinions of HSBC.
 For a comprehensive review of your personal finances, always consult with a tax or legal advisor.
 Neither HSBC, nor any of its representatives may give legal or tax advice.
 Terms and Conditions apply

 For clients located outside of the U.S. - Our products and services are not specifically directed at individuals located in the European Union.
 Our U.S. representatives, as well as our public website, us.hsbc.com, provide products and services governed by U.S. laws and regulations.
 Our products and services, as well as their specific terms and conditions, are subject to change and may not be available in all territories or to all customers.
-If you are not located in the U.S., the laws and regulations of your country of residence could affect the offering, negotiation, discussion, provision, and/or use of HSBC U.S. products and services.
-If you are not a U.S. resident, please read the specific cross-border product and service disclaimers, which are available on the Cross Border Disclosure page of our public website at www.us.hsbc.com/crossborder
+If your product requires a contract, application, disclosure, or other document to be signed, such document(s) will be deemed executed in the U.S. and only acted upon after you have signed them and they have been received by HSBC in the U.S. If you are not located in the U.S., the laws and regulations of your country of residence could affect the offering, negotiation, discussion, provision, and/or use of HSBC U.S. products and services.
+If you are not a U.S. resident, please read the specific cross-border product and service disclaimers, which are available on the Cross Border Disclosure page of our public website available at www.us.hsbc.com/crossborder.